MLRichter/receptive_field_analysis_toolbox/README.md

 In any way, RFAToolbox allows you to optimize your convolutional neural network architectures for efficiency, performance or a sweetspot between the two without the need for long-running trial-and-error sessions.

+## Citation

+If you use ReceptiveFieldAnalysisToolbox for your publication, please cite [1] and [2].
+      [1] M.L.
+Richter, J. Schöning, A. Wiedenroth & U. Krumnack.
+Should You Go Deeper?
+Optimizing Convolutional Neural Network Architectures without Training.
+In International Conference On Machine Learning And Applications (ICMLA) 2021.
+IEEE.
+      [2] M.L.
+Richter, J. Schöning, A. Wiedenroth & U. Krumnack.
+Receptive Field Analysis for Optimizing Convolutional Neural Network Architectures Without Training.
+In Deep Learning Applications 2022.
+Springer (InPress).

 ## Credits

 This package was created with